AryaLolusare2712/Py2Lang/README.md

-# Py2Lang
-Python to other language convertor

-# 🐍 Py2Lang: Python to Language Converter
+# 🔁 Py2Lang: Python to Language Converter

 **Py2Lang** is a Jupyter Notebook-based tool that allows you to convert Python code snippets into equivalent code in other programming languages.